 Taking in the immense frescoes, elaborate architecture and ornate displays of the facades, it was all rather pleasant.

-We haven’t used any, but believe they can be fairly expensive, at around 20-30 Euro per day.
+We haven’t used any of these private beaches, but believe they are fairly expensive, costing around 20-30 Euro per day.

-Toilets are rare, free toilets even more rare!
-When we have seen one, there is never toilet paper!
+I’d say toilets are rare and free toilets even more so!
+When we have seen one, there is no toilet paper!

 These are crammed between the masses of private beach bars and restaurants.

 They can be tiny, often just a narrow strip of sand, which is all rather uncomfortable.

 We’ve found them to be a necessity rather than a luxury, due to the heat here in August.
 Expect to have someone’s head at your feet and vice-versa!